odoo/documentation/content/applications/hr/recruitment.rst

   application caught the recruiter's attention, and they have been shortlisted for either a phone call or an interview.
-- :guilabel:`Recruitment: Schedule Interview`: this template is used to let the applicant know that they have passed the :guilabel:`Initial Qualification` stage and they will be contacted to set up an interview with the recruiter.
+- :guilabel:`Recruitment: Schedule Interview`: this template is used to let the applicant know that they have passed the :guilabel:`Initial Qualification` stage, and they will be contacted to set up an interview with the recruiter.
 This email is automatically sent out once the applicant is in the :guilabel:`Initial Qualification` stage.
 - :guilabel:`Recruitment: Not interested anymore`: this template is used when an applicant